CelineWW/Stock_Analysis_Excel_VBA/README.md

 ## Summary

+1. *Steve's parent planned to put their investment on DQ.
+Unfortunatly, DQ's return has plummeted.
+Absolutely, DQ is not a smart choice.
+From the view of return for 2018, the stock of ENPH and RUN got 80~85% return, which seems investable.
+However, Comparing to 2017, Enph's return dropped from 129.5% to 81.9%, RUN's return increased from 5.5% to 84.0%.
+Overall, ENPH is more like a promising profitbale stock to make investment.*

-1. Two big changes were made under refactoring code.
+2. Two big changes were made under refactoring code.

---*Variable types of `startingPrice` and `endingPrice` were declared as `Single` instead of `Double`.*
+- *Variable types of `startingPrice` and `endingPrice` were declared as `Single` instead of `Double`.*

---*`TickerIndex` was introduced.
+- *`TickerIndex` was introduced.
 This may avoid nested `For Loop`.*

-2. Refactoring code was applied to the VBA script, it helps VBA script run 4~5 times faster.
+3. Refactoring code was applied to the VBA script, it helps VBA script run 4~5 times faster.

---*Since Refactoring Macro could process `starting Prices` and `endingPrice` without decimal, `totalVolume` can be caculated much faster.*
+- *Since Refactoring Macro could process `starting Prices` and `endingPrice` without decimal, `totalVolume` can be caculated much faster.*

---*Refactoring script contains 3 indepent `For Loop`.
+- *Refactoring script contains 3 indepent `For Loop`.
 Each row would be assigned to a certain `tickerIndex`.
 Thus each `tickerIndex` could loops over independently.
-The full worksheet could be only scanned for once.
+The full worksheet could be only scanned for once.*
-Whereas in the orginal script with nested for loop.
+*Whereas in the orginal script with nested for loop.
 For Each tickers, all the rows in the worksheet would be scanned.
-So it would be loop over for 12 times in total.
+So it would be loop over for 12 times in total.*
-This might be the main reason that execution time were damatically shortened.
+*This might be the main reason that execution time were damatically shortened.
 On the other hand, `tickerIndex` makes the code more complicate, which is easy to make mistakes for developer.*